Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 ---
 Title: 'Dictionaries'
-Description: 'A dictionary is an ordered set of key-value pairs.
-It provides a way to map pieces of data to each other and allows for quick access to values associated to keys.'
+Description: 'A dictionary is an ordered set of key-value pairs.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'